stymphalide/eartrainer/Readme.md

     - [ ] Evaluate over an appropriate location.
     - [ ] Go to the bar and order a beer.
     - [ ] Enjoy!!!
+- [ ] First Patch
+	- [ ] Add a 'Credits' part.
+    - [ ] Improve the overall style using css.
+    - [ ] Get better sound quality.
+    - [ ] Be able to change the volume of the menu screen music.
+    - [ ] Show and play the correct answer right after the answer was confirmed.

 ## The Idea
 A game based on the game of set.
 TODO